AtrCheema/test_joss/paper/paper.md

 | USGS           | 12004                  | 1541                    | 5                        | 27                      | 1950--2018       | USA                                         | [USGS nwis](https://waterdata.usgs.gov/nwis)                                                                |
 | WaterBenchIowa | 125                    |                         | 3                        | 7                       | 2011--2018       | Iowa (USA)                                  | [Demir et al., 2022](https://doi.org/10.5194/essd-14-5605-2022)                                             |

+Table:  Summary of rainfall-runoff datasets covered in AquaFetch package \label{tbl:table1}

 # Water Quality datasets
 The `wq` submodule contains datasets that represent surface water chemistry at various locations worldwide.
 Currently, it includes 16 water quality datasets, but we anticipate this number will increase in the future.
 The spatial and temporal coverage of these datasets are detailed in \ref{Table 2} while the exact location of measuring stations are depicted in (\autoref{fig2}).

-\label{Table 2} Summary of water quality datasets covered in AquaFetch package.

 | Name                    | Variables Covered | Temporal Coverage | Spatial Coverage      | Reference               |
 |-------------------------|:-----------------:|-------------------|-----------------------|-------------------------|